 High quality digital images are recorded from the many fixed and pan, tilt and zoom cameras operating across Birmingham’s busy city centre.
 While the DVRs control the local site cameras, a matrix uses a dedicated fibre optic cable across BT’s network to control the remote city centre cameras.
 The upgrade, which saw the force’s central control room rebuilt from scratch, coincided with heightened levels of anti-terrorist security across the UK.

 Given the importance of continuous coverage, EDS built a temporary system and re-located the entire control room to provide interim coverage.
-Working round the clock to get the new control room up and running within days, without losing any recording or control of the system.
+EDS engineers worked round the clock to get the new control room up and running within days, without losing any recording or control of the system.

-One unit has a live video feed for real time recording of any camera, which the operator can bring up on a spot monitor, allowing the Police to record major incidents in real time at the push of a button, while viewing live pictures on a 50" plasma screen in the incident room.
+One unit has a live video feed for real time recording of any camera.
+Operators can bring each feed up on a spot monitor, allowing the Police to record major incidents in real time at the push of a button, while viewing live pictures on a 50” plasma screen in the incident room.
 As all the units are linked via a PC network, any of the operators can control system functionality simultaneously via any of the three remote keyboards or across the network.
 While one operator adjusts camera position to get a better view, another can be replaying images from the same camera from seconds ago, all recorded digitally with high quality image reproduction.

 A Flagship Site for UK City Centre Surveillance

 The station is delighted with the results achieved with the new system to date.
 Colin Holder, Technical Support Operations Manager for West Midlands Police commented: “The installation at Steelhouse Lane really is a flagship site for UK city centre surveillance.”